blue palo verde

 This is a small summer-deciduous tree of the Sonoran desert with just a few very small leaflets, showy yellow flowers, and 3-inch long pods.
-A 'palo verde' might be expected to be green, but in this case the bark is bluish green; the intricate structure of the branches lends interest to its appearance.
-A specimen may be seen in the inside courtyard at the Cantor Center.Illus.: leaves and flowers, June 16.
-2005.
+A palo verde might be expected to be green, but in this case the bark is bluish green; the intricate structure of the branches lends interest to its appearance.
+A specimen used to be seen in the inside courtyard at the Cantor Center, but was not present in 2015.

 Name derivation: Cercidium – from the Greek kerkidion, a weaver’s shuttle, and descriptive of the woody fruits; floridum/floridus – either (1) free flowering, producing abundant flowers; or (2) bright.
 From California Plant Names.